ERBringHorvath/regain_CLI/README.md

 **Output files:**

-`Results.csv`, results file of all conditional probability and relative risk values <br />
+`Query_Results.csv`, results file of all conditional probability and relative risk values <br />
 `post_hoc_analysis.csv`, results file of all bidirectional probability and fold change scores <br />
-`Bayesian_Network.html`, interactive Bayesian network
+`Bayesian_Network.html`, interactive Bayesian network `Bayesian_Network.pdf`, static PDF of network using Fruchterman-Reingold force-directed layout algorithm

+**NOTE:**<br/>
+If using a blacklist, the CSV file should have no headers and only two columns.
+Column 1 should be your first variable in your variable pair to blacklist, and column 2 should be your second variable in the pair.
+Explicit bidirectional blacklisting must be passed, so if 'geneA' and 'geneB' are in the blacklist, they should be listed like:

+col1, col2 <br/>
+gene1, gene2 <br/>
+gene2, gene1

+Additionally, blacklists should be used with caution; ideally, only 'imposible' variables should be blacklisted.
+An example of this would be a gene with 2 different mutations at the same site (e.g., *gyrA_S83D* and *gyrA_S83E*).
 _________________________________________________________________________________
 # **ReGAIN Curate**